jspreadsheet/ce/README.md

 See examples section for code examples of jspreadsheets with popular frameworks
 ### Basic demo

-A basic example to integrate the JavaScript spreadsheet in your website to create your first online spreadsheet. <https://codepen.io/hchiam/pen/qBRzXKK>
+A basic example to integrate the Jspreadsheet in your website to create your first rich data grid. <https://codepen.io/hchiam/pen/qBRzXKK>

 #### Usage